Holloway was the representative for Louisiana’s 8th congressional district and was a Republican. He served from 1987 to 1992.

 - H.Res.
 446 (102nd): To abolish certain select committees of the House of Representatives.

-From Jan 1987 to Oct 1992, Holloway missed 280 of 2,769 roll call votes, which is 10.1%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1987 to Oct 1992, Holloway missed 286 of 2,775 roll call votes, which is 10.3%.
+This is much worse than the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: